Metronet vs. TDS Telecom Internet plan comparison

 You do have the standard rate hikes after the first 6-24 months, however.
 Competing internet providers sometimes offer small perks that make them more attractive, but Metronet definitely holds its own.

-TDS’s DSL, cable, and fiber internet range from a superslow 1 Mbps to a superfast 2 Gbps, with over a dozen plans in between.
-Prices vary by location, but most seem to come in below US benchmarks for comparable broadband speeds (1) and are cheaper than similar plans from Xfinity, Spectrum, and Cox.
+TDS’s DSL, cable, and fiber internet offer speeds up to 8 Gbps and dozens of plans at lower speeds (since that's way more speed than most households need).
+Prices vary by location and connection type, but most seem to come in below US benchmarks for comparable broadband speeds (1) and are cheaper than similar plans from Xfinity, Spectrum, and Cox.
+Plus, you can get a 30-day, money-back guarantee, and some plans offer lifetime price locks.

-Unfortunately, TDS loses points for value because we’ve seen a lot of customer complaints about slower-than-advertised speeds.
-If you opt for a higher plan to account for that (which is what TDS reccommends if you don't see the speeds it advertises), you’ll probably end up paying more than you would somewhere else for the same speed.
+Unfortunately, not all TDS customers have had the same experience.
+We’ve seen some customer complaints about slower-than-advertised speeds, meaning that customers aren’t getting what they paid for, especially on DSL or cable plans.
+If you opt for a higher plan to account for that (which is what TDS recommends if you don't see the speeds it advertises), you may end up paying more than you would somewhere else for the same speed.

 Performance with Metronet is great.
 There are plans ranging from 100 Mbps to 1 Gbps, all of which offer symmetrical upload speeds.
 This means upload speeds are equal to download speeds—excellent for content creators, streamers, online gamers, and anyone else who shares a lot of large files.
 Best of all, there are no data caps.